 It is no secret that lodging in Yellowstone is EXPENSIVE.
 If you have it in the budget, it’s definitely worth it to stay close, BUT if not, you can find some budget-friendly stays about 1.5 hours outside the west entrance in Idaho Falls.

-• Unique Stay: Buffalo Valley Ranch: Choose from covered wagons, tipis, or historic cabins at Buffalo Valley Ranch.
-The stays do not have private bathrooms, but there is a nice shared bathhouse onsite as well as a restuarant, bar, and wifi thorughout the camp.
+- Unique Stay: Starlight Retreat: Choose from tipis or tents at Starlight Retreat.
+The stays do not have private bathrooms, but there is a nice shared bathhouse onsite.
+It’s just over 20 minutes from the West Entrance!

-• Budget Pick (where we stayed): Le Ritz Hotel and Suites– Although it was about 1 hour and 40 minutes away from the West Entrance of Yellowstone, it was great for our needs.
-It was halfway between Grand Tetons and Yellowstone, had a 24/7 pool (the kids appreciate that on the late nights), and free breakfast.
-It’s definitley an older hotel, but was a great place to sleep and grab breakfast!
+- Budget Pick (where we stayed): Le Ritz Hotel and Suites– Although it was about 1 hour and 40 minutes away from the West Entrance of Yellowstone, it was great for our needs.
+It was halfway between Grand Tetons and Yellowstone and had a 24/7 pool (the kids appreciate that on the late nights), and free breakfast.
+It’s definitely an older hotel, but was a great place to sleep and grab breakfast!

 Stop 1: Gibbon Falls